The Myths Preventing Employees From Embracing HSA-Qualified Plans

 Choosing a health plan is an annual decision.
 Communicate premiums as an annual expense instead of a per pay period.
 This can help put premium differences in perspective.

-Rachel Trembley is a Senior Account Manager at Corporate Synergies, focused on client satisfaction, communication, goal-setting, and success.
+Rachel Walkuski is a Director of Account Management at Corporate Synergies, focused on client satisfaction, communication, goal-setting, and success.
 Rachel partners with her clients, and through strategizing on renewal, open enrollment, and impactful initiatives such as benefits education and employee engagement, ultimately delivers measurable results.

 Share